 Cartridge Sediment Water Filters

-The term cartridge refers to the filter being in housing that attaches to the system and is placed on the incoming water line.
+The term cartridge refers to the filter in housing that attaches to the system and is placed on the incoming water line.
 Cartridges are usually very easy to install and remove and will be last many months with regular usage.
 Because cartridge sediment water filters have multiple other filters, which helps disperse the toxins among all filters.
 This will keep the filter functional for a longer time.

 Pleated Cartridge Filter